huzaiif/huzaiif/README.md

 - 🚀 Into **GenAI, Agentic AI, RAGs, LLM Fine-Tuning**, and anything that makes machines a bit smarter.

 - 🧠 Exploring how **data, logic, and creativity** can build intelligent, human-centered systems

+- 💻 I don’t just train models — I build the apps and websites they live in, from Android to iOS to the web.

 - ⚡ Always building, breaking, and rebuilding — that’s how innovation happens.